 How to Store

-This is a great 1st birthday cake to make in advance, especially if you’ll be busy celebrating your new toddler on their big day.
+This is a great first birthday cake to make in advance, especially if you’ll be busy celebrating your new toddler on their big day.
 Simply bake the cakes and make the frosting the day before.
 Store the cakes, once fully cooled after baking, in airtight containers (in one layer) at room temperature.

 Store the frosting in an airtight container in the fridge.